akhansari/FSharp.OpenApi/README.md

 - Describe API specifications with computation expressions.
 - Provide helpers for F# libraries to write specifications and exposing them to Scalar UI.

-This is still a work in progress project and breaking changes could be frequent.\
-Contributions are welcome.

 ### Example Usage

 Creating an OpenAPI document